giorgk/ichnos/README.md

 Note that this is a continuation of a previous project [IWFMtrack](https://gwt.ucdavis.edu/research-tools-and-applications/iwfm-track).

 In particle tracking codes there are essentially two main functionalities. i) Tracing the particles in a velocity field. ii) Interpolating a velocity field.
 The code has been designed so that tracing functions are unaware of the details of the velocity field.
 To do so the code contains a velocity base class that communicates with the tracing class.
 Then each different type of field has to derive from the base velocity class and overwrite a few functions.
-The velocity field field can be split into 2 components.
+The velocity field can be split into 2 components.
 The positional information of the points where the velocity is known and the velocity itself.
 Each of those components are defined in based classes.
 The positional base class `class XYZ` is responsible to calculate the weight contribution of each velocity point in the field for a given particle position.
-Then it passes the weights to the `Velocity` class which then calculates the velocity value.
+Then it passes the weights to the `Velocity` class which calculates the velocity value.
 Using this separation it is possible to combine different data structures in the code.

 At the moment we provide two types of positional classes `XYZ`
   1. **CLOUD** </br>